10 Lesser Known Destinations to Add to Your Travel Bucket List

 6. Montenegro

 Croatia might be on your bucket list if you haven’t already gone, and it’s definitely on my bucket list, but have you considered its neighbor, Montenegro?
-Even since I saw photos when a friend visited years ago, I’ve been wanting to visit myself!
+Even since I saw photos when a friend visited many years ago, I’ve been wanting to visit myself!
 You might be able to tell by now that I’m a sucker for beautiful scenery and breathtaking cliffs/mountains nestled right up against bodies of water.
 Montenegro has all of that and more!